 Progressive ratings, reviews, customer satisfaction and complaints

 Every year, market research company J.D.
 Power & Associates conducts studies of the U.S. insurance market.
-In 2019, Progressive ranked among the top 10 in J.D.
-Power’s 2020 U.S. Auto Insurance Study, Progressive ranked among the top 10 providers in all but one U.S. region, and its subsidiary, ASI Progressive, ranked among the top companies in J.D.
+Progressive car insurance reviews by participating policyholders rank the company among the top 10 in J.D.
+Power’s 2020 U.S. Auto Insurance Study in all but one U.S. region.
+Its subsidiary, ASI Progressive, ranked among the top companies in J.D.
 Power’s home insurance studies.
-Progressive is unrated for life insurance because it doesn’t sell its own policies.
+Progressive is unrated for life insurance because it does not sell its own policies.

 Most customer complaints filed with the BBB involve billing and product or service problems.
 Progressive insurance reviews are generally positive.